Slovak Republic country brief

 Bilateral economic and trade relationship

-Two-way merchandise trade remains strongly in the Slovak Republic’s favour, with the import of passenger motor vehicles to Australia continuing to be the dominant import.
-Australia's exports to the Slovak Republic were worth approximately $ 2.2 million in 2011-12 and comprised mainly computers, medicaments, specialised machinery and parts, and aluminium.
+Two-way merchandise trade remains strongly in the Slovak Republic’s favour, with imports worth approximately A$250 million in 2012-13.
+Passenger motor vehicles to Australia continued to be the dominant import.
+Australia's exports to the Slovak Republic were worth approximately A$2.1 million in 2012-13 and comprised mainly measuring & analysing instruments, food processing machines and parts, electrical circuits equipment and medicaments.

 For information on doing business in the Slovak Republic, please contact Austrade or visit www.austrade.gov.au.